 Information Operations Increase Civilian Security Cooperation

-Information operations are considered a central element of modern warfare, yet there remains little, if any, systematic evidence of their effectiveness.
+Information operations are considered a central element of modern warfare and counterinsurgency, yet there remains little systematic evidence of their effectiveness.
 Using a geographic quasi-experiment conducted during Operation Enduring Freedom in Afghanistan, we demonstrate that civilians exposed to the government’s information campaign resulted in more civilian security cooperation, which in turn increased bomb neutralizations.
-These results are robust to a number of alternative model specifications that account for troop presence and operations and other confounding factors.
-The core findings are also corroborated with evidence from a nationwide survey and large-scale analysis of intelligence reports and counterinsurgent operations.
-This note demonstrates that information campaigns can lead to welfare-enhancing attitudinal and behavioral changes in an adversarial environment and can substantially improve battlefield outcomes.
+These results are robust to a number of alternative model specifications that account for troop presence, patrol-based operations, and local military aid allocation as well as a series of novel placebo tests and latent radio signal propagation approaches.
+The paper demonstrates that information campaigns can lead to substantive attitudinal and behavioral changes in an adversarial environment and substantially improve battlefield outcomes.

 Suggested Citation: Suggested Citation